 We can see that these are quite a lot of steps. kubelet sends a message to dockershim. dockershim translates it. dockershim sends it to Docker.
 Docker sends it to containerd.
 So many messages are sent from application to application until something can finally happen.
-So this is one big reason why Kubernetes developers wanted to get rid of all this complexity.
+This is one big reason why Kubernetes developers wanted to remove Docker - too many intermediaries.
 There's too much going on, too many steps to start a container.
 So how could this be simplified?
 Well, check this out!

 Kubernetes Docker Deprecation Makes Everything Simpler

 - Of course, kubelet and containerd still don't speak the same language.
-But containerd includes a mini-translator, a plugin, the CRI plugin that does this translation internally, quickly and efficiently.
+But containerd includes a mini-translator, a plugin called CRI plugin, that does this translation internally.

-So now with fewer components and fewer translation steps, containers can start so much faster.
-Imagine if we can start one container 0.1 seconds faster.
-Might not seem like a lot.
-But when we start hundreds of containers?
-That time adds up and we can improve performance noticeably.
+So now, with fewer components and fewer translation steps, containers can start so much faster.
+Imagine if we could start one container 0.1 seconds faster.
+It might not seem like a lot, but when we start hundreds of containers, that time adds up, and we can improve performance noticeably.

 But a mystery still remains.
 We could ask ourselves.
 Hey, why doesn't kubelet know how to talk to Docker or containerd directly?
 Why don't they have compatible APIs?
-Surely the developers could have implemented this into kubelet, and teach it to speak to Docker or containerd.
+Surely the developers could have implemented this into kubelet and taught it to speak to Docker or containerd.
 Well, this is by design. kubelet is adapted for the Container Runtime Interface.

 If you're experienced with Kubernetes but feel like you could improve in some areas, check out this course that is designed to help you pass the CKA - Certified Kubernetes Administrator Exam.